ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 If you don't mind spending some money experimenting with AWS, AWS offers a service called cloud watch if you have a certain budget in mind you'd like alerts for.
 For example, I set an alert for spending over \$0.00, and got an alert when my spending went to \$0.01 (the horror).

-**Helpful Hint**: Through starting this project, I decided to pursue an AWS Solutions Architect certification, which will only help in learning different functionalities of AwS. **If you're looking to get very familiar with AWS, I'd highly suggest considering pursuing an AWS certification.** If you're learning the material anyway, you might as well have a marketable credential to recognize it :wink:
+**Helpful Hint**: Through starting this project, I decided to start pursuing an AWS Solutions Architect certification, which will only help in learning different functionalities of AWS. **If you're looking to get very familiar with AWS, I'd highly suggest considering pursuing an AWS certification.** If you're learning the skills anyway, you might as well have a marketable credential to recognize it :wink:

 ![](skills.gif)